 As a result the British took a leading part in what was a renaissance in archaeological scholarship.
 A whole series of grand publications appeared which provided measured drawings and views of what had been discovered.
 The consequence was to change people's perception of the classical past.
 Suddenly antiquity ceased to be part of a single stream flowing down to the present.
-It became instead another country as periods began to be compartmentalised one from the other.
-Antiquity, the Dark Ages, the Middle Ages and the Renaissance.
+It became instead another country as periods began to be compartmentalised one from the other: Antiquity, the Dark Ages, the Middle Ages and the Renaissance.
 Books which came out from the 1750s onwards were to fuel a dramatic change in visual style, one which we associate with the word neo-classical.
-The earliest was Robert Wood's Ruins of Palmyra (1753) followed four years later by his The Ruins of Baalbeck, James 'Athenian'

-Stuart and Nicholas Revett went to Greece and in 1762 Townleys house in Westminster was produced the first volume of their The Antiquities of own to those usb reished to inspect his Alhens.
-Two years later followed Robert Adam's Ruins of gealty to emergence of the meanth of the Palace of the Emperor Diodetian at Spalatro [Split] in desired side.
+The earliest was Robert Wood's Ruins of Palmyra (1753) followed four vears later by his The Ruins of Baalbeck.
+James 'Athenian' Stuart and Nicholas Revett went to Greece and in 1762 produced the first volume of their The Antiquities of Athens.
+Two years later followed Robert Adam's Ruins of the Palace of the Emperor Diocletian at Spalatro [Split] in